plain-solutions-gmbh/kirby-form-block-suite/README.md

 > If you have trouble with your license, check [Troubleshooting](#troubleshooting) at the end of this documentation.

-**Important migration information!**

-This Plugin _should_ be compatible with older Versions of Kirby Form Block (Suite)

-For a secure migration, please follow these steps:

-1. Make a backup!
-No liability for data loss!
-2. Delete the folder of the preview Kirby form block plugin.
-3. If you customized the templates, delete old customization in your site folder and [Customize the output](#customize-the-output) again.

 # How to use?

 Just create a block field in your blueprint and add `form` to the fieldsets props: